usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### <a name="aal3records"></a> 4.3.5.
 Records Retention Policy

 The CSP shall comply with its respective records retention policies in accordance with applicable laws, regulations, and policies, including any National Archives and Records Administration (NARA) records retention schedules that may apply.
-If the CSP opts to retain records in the absence of any mandatory requirements, the CSP SHALL conduct a risk management process, including assessements of privacy and security risks to determine how long records should be retained and SHALL inform the subscriber of that retention policy.
+If the CSP opts to retain records in the absence of any mandatory requirements, the CSP SHALL conduct a risk management process, including assessments of privacy and security risks to determine how long records should be retained and SHALL inform the subscriber of that retention policy.

 ### <a name="aal_privacy"></a>4.4.
 Privacy Requirements